Communications Toolkit: Who Are Your Audiences?

 • How much credibility do you have with the audience?

 • What are the sources of that credibility?
-Position within organization?
-Technical expertise?
+E.g., Your position within an organization?
+Your technical expertise?
 Your track record?
-Relationship with key people?
-Personal characteristics?
-Values similar to those of the audience?
+Your relationship with key people?
+Your personal characteristics?
+Your shared values with the audience?

 • How can you increase or reinforce your credibility with the audience?

-• What political factors need to be taken into account?
+• Are there any political factors that need to be taken into account?

 Continue to the next step of the toolkit: How to Reach Your Audience.